 The true benefit of the greenway investment will not be realized until key linkages are acquired and a greenway trail is open to the public to enjoy.
 The completed system will connect 8,500 acres of public land to Grand Rapids, Grandville, Jenison, and two Grand Valley State University campuses to the lakeshore in Grand Haven.
 Furthermore, this pathway will integrate into West Michigan’s regional trail network, with connections to nine regional trails, including the new M-231 Grand River Bridge.

 Once complete, the public can explore this 30-mile pathway and the many spectacular parks along the way.

-Construction begins in the spring of 2017 in Robinson Township with a 3.9-mile paved segment along the north side of North Cedar Drive, connecting Connor Bayou to Riverside Park.
+Construction has begun in Robinson Township with a 3.9-mile paved segment along the north side of North Cedar Drive, connecting Connor Bayou to Riverside Park.
 The path serves as the southern connection to the new M-231 bridge non-motorized trail crossing.
 Sign up for e-mail updates on this project and more.

 Grand Haven Tribune, September 18, 2017: Mercury pathway eyed for county trail segment

 Grand Rapids Business Journal, May 19, 2017: The Ottawa County Parks Commission is entering the final stage of a $41-million project it started decades ago

 Grand Haven Tribune, March 10, 2017: County making progress on trail project

 Mlive, December 14, 2016: County ready to build first phase of Grand River Explorers Trail

 Mlive, November 18, 2016: Ottawa County launches plan to build vast ‘Grand River Explorers Trail’